redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 `srcDirs`, add it yourself.

-The injected handlers lose their `when` blocks too: `KeyValueHandler.get` takes a `Get` and returns a `ValueResult`, rather than matching a wide operation enum and constructing the matching response variant.
+The injected handlers lose their `when` blocks too: `KeyValueHandler.get` takes a `GetValue` and returns a `ValueResult`, rather than matching a wide operation enum and constructing the matching response variant.

 ### C#